Kiln: Wood-drying kiln

-Green wood coming straight from the felled tree has far too high a moisture content to be commercially useful and will rot, warp and split.
+Green wood from newly felled trees has far too high a moisture content to be commercially useful and will rot, warp and split.
 Both hardwoods and softwood must be left to dry out until the moisture content is between 18% and 8%.
 This can be a long process unless accelerated by use of a kiln.
 A variety of kiln technologies exist today: conventional, dehumidification, solar, vacuum and radio frequency.

 Conventional wood dry kilns are either package-type (side-loader) or track-type (tram) construction.
 Most hardwood lumber kilns are side-loader kilns in which fork trucks are used to load lumber packages into the kiln.
 Most softwood kilns are track types in which the timber is loaded on kiln/track cars for loading the kiln.
 Modern high-temperature, high-air-velocity conventional kilns can typically dry 1 in green wood in 10 hours down to a moisture content of 18%.
 However, 25-mm-thick green red oak requires about 28 days to dry down to a moisture content of 8%.

 Heat is typically introduced via steam running through fin/tube heat exchangers controlled by on/off pneumatic valves.
 Humidity is removed by a system of vents, the specific layout of which are usually particular to a given manufacturer.
 In general, cool dry air is introduced at one end of the kiln while warm moist air is expelled at the other.
 Hardwood conventional kilns also require the introduction of humidity via either steam spray or cold water misting systems to keep the relative humidity inside the kiln from dropping too low during the drying cycle.
 Fan directions are typically reversed periodically to ensure even drying of larger kiln charges.

 Most softwood kilns operate below 115 C temperature.
 Hardwood kiln drying schedules typically keep the dry bulb temperature below 80 C. Difficult-to-dry species might not exceed 60 C.

 Dehumidification kilns are similar to other kilns in basic construction and drying times are usually comparable.
 Heat comes primarily from an integral dehumidification unit that also removes humidity.
 Auxiliary heat is often provided early in the schedule to supplement the dehumidifier.

 Solar kilns are conventional kilns, typically built by hobbyists to keep initial investment costs low.
 Heat is provided via solar radiation, while internal air circulation is typically passive.